 Chapter 8, SLA 2015 authorized the Alaska Railroad to issue up to \$37 million in revenue bonds to finance a positive train control rail transportation safety project, subject to an agreement with a third party to pay the debt service and other costs of the bonds.
-One July 15, 2015 the Alaska Railroad issued \$37 million in revenue bonds.
+One July 15, 2015, the Alaska Railroad issued \$37 million in revenue bonds.

-At June 30, 2022, the ARRC had \$33.8 million of revenue bonds outstanding.
+As of June 30, 2024, the ARRC did not have any revenue bonds outstanding.

-E. Alaska Student Loan Corporation
+7. Alaska Student Loan Corporation